AbdifatahCodes/AbdifatahCodes/README.md

 - 👋 Hi, my name is Abdifatah Osman and I’m a Full-Stack Web Developer.
 - 👀 I’m interested in everything JavaScript, Flutter, Golang and The Linux Operating System.
-- 🌱 I’m currently learning The Odin Project and also building a free open-source backup program for Linux.
+- 🌱 I’m currently reading "Security Engineering: A Guide to Building Dependable Distributed Systems" by Ross J. Anderson and also building a free open-source backup program for Linux.
 - 💞️ I’m looking to collaborate on Projects using Vanilla Javascript, NextJS, Flutter or Golang.
 - 📫 You can reach me at [@AbdifatahCodes](https://www.twitter.com/@AbdifatahCodes) on Twitter.